IB-Tool/ib-tool/README.md

 14. Set switch for PartLog to True or False (default value = True)

-### 3. comparison of expert delineations and calculated urban growth boundaries
+### e) Comparison of expert delineations and calculated urban growth boundaries

 Set imput data: